-AFFORDABLE HOUSING/HOMELESSNESS.
+AFFORDABLE HOUSING.
 The County will continue to support the creation of a permanent statewide source of funding for the construction of affordable housing as a substitute to redevelopment agencies, as well as measures that provide additional funding resources such as the state's affordable housing tax credits, and flexibility to address the affordable housing needs of counties.
+In addition, the County will support and advocate for proposals that provide incentives for counties to approve housing, preserve existing affordable housing, and expedite the production of new affordable housing developments.

-The County will support proposals that reduce and prevent homelessness; expand the availability of permanent supportive housing; and provide the County with the ability to maximize and leverage available federal, state and local funds to provide services for at-risk, vulnerable and homeless families and single persons.
+HOMELESSNESS.
+The County will support proposals that prevent and reduce homelessness; expand the availability of permanent supportive housing; and provide the County with the ability to maximize and leverage available federal, state and local funds to provide services for at-risk, vulnerable and homeless families and single persons.
+The County will also support proposals that allow data and information sharing between local government agencies that provide homeless services to facilitate the identification, assessment, and linkage of homeless persons to housing and supportive services.